Lebanon's advisers to work on compromise on financial plan, sources say

 Alain Bifani, a senior member of Lebanon's negotiating team with the IMF, resigned as finance ministry director general last month, saying vested interests were undermining the government plan.

-(Reporting by Tom Perry and Samia Nakhoul in Beirut and Gwenaelle Barzic in Paris; writing by Tom Perry; editing by Larry King)
+(Reporting by Tom Perry and Samia Nakhoul in Beirut and Gwenaelle Barzic in Paris and Karin Strohecker in London; writing by Tom Perry; editing by Larry King)

 ((Thomas.perry@thomsonreuters.com))